 Lunch Money was an app that analyzed GrubHub order data to prove that corporate orders were being placed on the consumer platform—far outside the Seamless Corporate Sales teams reach in New York.

 Leveraging consumer orders, Amazon's Mechanical Turk and LinkedIn, Lunch Money turned from proof of concept to hot lead tool for the Corporate Sales team.

 Lunch Money allowed the Corporate Sales team to expand westward and close a 2M deal in its launch week.
 If you or your office use work.grubhub.com there's a good chance GrubHub found you using Lunch Money.

 GrubHub had 136 "cuisine tags" that were manually assigned to new restaurants as they came on to the platform.
 They spanned specific items to regional and ethnic varieties of food.

 GrubHub wanted a way to automate the selection of tags about restaurants and to train a new ML recommendation engine for search that used the cuisines and items dinners ultimately purchase after searching for a specific cuisine.

 The link below is to a static version of a dictionary that GrubHub still uses today to manually adjust tags through their Customer Service and Updates teams.
 A similar tool was used during a project to retag (at the time) all 35k restaurants and train the new engine.View static site

 Tracker was an app to track the attendance and adherence to various policies for hourly employees.
 It supported notifications, various levels of permissions and was used in financial reporting for GrubHub's Operations. team..View static site

 Leave is a mobile payment solution for bars and restaurants.
 Leave enables patrons to open and close tabs from their phone—saving them and securing their credit card and ID.Close out your tab with Leave

-If you've made it this far, perhaps I can interest you in my resume?
+If you've made it this far, perhaps send me an email?